mkhalid578/Muhammed-Chhun-Blog/README.md

 # Project Title: Interactive OPL Blog Page

 ### Statement
-Describe your project.
-Why is it interesting?
-Why is it interesting to you personally?
-What do you hope to learn?

 This project allows users to post thier daily blog which allows other users to make comments and share thier thoughts on the blog.
-Users can upload thier photos as well as share vidoes they like from youtube or any other site by copying URL in the box.
-The blog, photos, and videos posted will be on the webpage.
-We are currently trying to figure out a way to store the information onto the website and wrtie them into Database. a database.
+Users can upload thier photos as well as share vidoes they like from youtube or any other sites by copying URL of the site.
+All blogs, photos, and videos posted will be stored on the webpage's database.
+Personally, we think that this project is interested because we could post daily activities as a dairy, and we think that a social media is not supposed to be just personal information and having friends added each other like Facebook or Instragram.
+However, a post could be from an anonymous person about a story as a general knowlegde or some activities that we barely see on the daily news, so the world sould take a consideration about it.
+We hope from this project we could learn more not only just learning scheme, but also how to use different libraries already existed in scheme language.
+Morever, we hope to create something for public uses as well.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?